 - Word doc: So I can copy and paste anything I don’t know for future review

 As you can see, this didn’t take long at all.
 The words I didn’t know were quickly identified by Rikaichan which I noted down.
 Then I kept reading.
-You can watch the process of how I used the site and did 1 article in the video below.

 - Read the article for the first time, slowly.